API Gateway

 Alternative URL format

-The alternative URL format is an endpoint with the predefined path marker _user_request_:
+The alternative URL format is an endpoint with the predefined base path /_aws/execute-api:

 For the example above, the URL would be: